BladeFireLight/WindowsImageTools/README.md

 PowerShell Tools for Generation 2 Images

 ## Synopsis
-This module provides tools to quickly convert a WIM into a Gen 2 compatable UEFI bootable VHDX
+This module provides tools to quickly convert a WIM into  bootable VHD/VHDX

 ## Description
-Creating Patched Images or just a baseline VHDX from a CD has in the past required MDT to deploy to a machine, patch and then caputre the images.
+Creating Patched Images or just a baseline VHDX from a CD has in the past required MDT to deploy to a machine, patch and then capture the images.

-Useing MDT is time consumeing.
-Converting the WIM directly to a VHDX is more efficiant.
+Using MDT is time consuming.
+Converting the WIM directly to a VHDX is more efficient.

-In the past this was acomplished with Convert-WindowsImage.ps1 https://gallery.technet.microsoft.com/scriptcenter/Convert-WindowsImageps1-0fe23a8f
+In the past this was accomplished with Convert-WindowsImage.ps1 https://gallery.technet.microsoft.com/scriptcenter/Convert-WindowsImageps1-0fe23a8f

 While that is a great tool, I found it had many shortcomings
-* It's huge (as single purpose PowerShell scirpt go)
+* It's one huge file (as single purpose PowerShell script go)
-* It's buggy
+* It's buggy (Most of them have been fixed recently)
-* It's not a Module (This being my bigest gripe)
+* It's not a Module (This being my biggest gripe)

-Jeffery Hicks wrote two great articals on the process of creating a Gen2 VHDX and populating it from a WIM
+Jeffrey Hicks wrote two great articles on the process of creating a Gen2 VHDX and populating it from a WIM
 * http://www.altaro.com/hyper-v/creating-generation-2-disk-powershell/
 * http://www.altaro.com/hyper-v/customizing-generation-2-vhdx/

-Thease are the starting point for this module.
+These are the starting point for this module.

 ### Requirements
+This should work on a base install of Windows client or server. (tested on Windows 10) It's recommended to have the Hyper-V PowerShell tools installed.
+* Microsoft-Hyper-V-Management-PowerShell
-On windows 10 the folowing optional features are required
+On windows 10 the There are two features recommended
 * Microsoft-Hyper-V-Services
 * Microsoft-Hyper-V-Management-PowerShell